StevenMHernandez/Arduino-Projection-Mapping/README.md

 Head back to the Arduino IDE and open up the Serial Monitor `Tools > Serial Monitor`

 After this, some jumbled mess should begin printing to the terminal that the server was started on.
-Close the Serial Monitor and the terminal should begin printing an array of three values.
+Close the Serial Monitor.

 Open `localhost:3006`